justinjordan/Muticons/README.md

 ### Making a Mutation

 Here's where it gets fun.
-If you'd like your mobile navigation button to Muticons into an X when clicked, you simply append a new icon name ("x" in this case) onto the second class separated with `--`.
+If you'd like your mobile navigation button to mutate into an X when clicked, you simply append a new icon name ("x" in this case) onto the second class separated with `--`.
 For example:

 ```html
 <button type="button" class="mut mut-bars--x"></button>